wearefrank/ladybug/README.md

     - Create an account on [NPM](https://www.npmjs.com/signup) if you don't have one yet.
     - Ask a colleague to add your account to the WeAreFrank! organization.
     - In the terminal run the following command `npm login`, which prompts you to log into NPM.
+    - Probably you have two factor authentication for your npm account.
+Make sure you have an authenticator app on your mobile phone that can give you a one-time pasword (6-digit code)

 ### Creating and publishing an NPM package
 - Run the command `yarn install --immutable`, to sync with changes done by others